 What is dehydration?

-The most simple drink that you would drink that can solve hydration is water.
-Let's be fair, that is as exciting as watching Chris Whitty explain something.
-All you want while listening is a wish or a prayer for anything else.
-That can be said at times for how people feel drinking water.
-However, no one said you can’t always add something with water such as some lemon or lime to mix it up a bit.
+So the first drink you think of to get hydrated is water.
+Let's be fair, that is as exciting as watching Chris Whitty explain something - all you want while listening is a wish or a prayer for anything else.

 What is caffeine?

-The answer to this is because of what caffeine does.
-Caffeine is in essence a natural stimulant and one of the most used things in the food and drink world.
+Caffeine is in essence a natural stimulant and one of the most used things in the food and drinks world.
 It works by stimulating the brain and central nervous system, helping you stay alert and prevent the onset of tiredness.
 While there are more or less often negative connotations, there are health benefits to having caffeine.